campbell000/blog/content/articles/handling-blank-wkwebviews.md

 One important note: when I mention memory problems as being a cause for iOS to kill webviews, I don't necessarily mean memory leaks.
 It could simply mean that your web pages are requesting too much memory, too quickly.
 Again, Apple doesn't mention any of this in their documentation.
 This is simply from what I've read and debugged.

 **Sounds scary, right?** Webviews randomly dying poses a major problem if the primary interface for your app is a webview.
-Interestingly, there are many [Github issues for WKWebView-based frameworks](https://github.com/Telerik-Verified-Plugins/WKWebView/issues/41) that reference this particular issue, so it certainly seems like an issue that many are struggling with.

-These issue threads don't have clear solutions, but they all boil down to the same sentiment: "It's probably resource related.
-Manage your memory, both iOS and JS (if you control it), and be ready to handle failures as best as you can."
+In particular, this is a an issue if you use web-view-based frameworks, such as Cordova or Ionic.

 ## How WKWebViews Fail
 In general, I found that there were two ways that WKWebView could fail, manifesting as a blank white screen: